qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/invisibility.md

 \- 1 tbsp fernseed *(i don't know what this is)*
 \- enough liquid resin to insulate and encapsulate the solid ingredients *(should be less than 2/3 cups)*
 \- at least 2 eyelashes *(you'll lose one)*
-\- 2\" square ripped piece of a used cloak *(i actually laughed out loud when i read about this. make sure the cloak has actually been used before)*
+\- 2\" square ripped piece of a used cloak *(i actually laughed out loud when i read about this. <span class='underline'>make sure the cloak has actually been used before</span>)* <span class='note'> I like to sneak around in the cloak that I use - it seems to add a small sound dampening effect.
+Not much, but every little bit helps!</span>
 \- 1 eye of a cat, dog, hare, deer, or similar beast *(couldn't find any way around it)*
 \- 1 small crystal ball, triangular prism, or other clear refractor
 \- 1 tbsp glamer glitter *(any brand will do. you can also shatter and grind the glass yourself, which is what i did because i forgot to buy any!)*